janscience/MicroConfig/docs/userguide.md

 Hit `y` or `enter` (the capital `Y` indicates the default) to overwrite the existing configuration file.

-"Load configuration" reads the configuration file and overwrites the current configuration.
+"Load configuration file" reads the configuration file and overwrites the current configuration.
 This is why this action also asks for confirmation first.

-"Erase configuration" erases the configuration file on SD card after confirmation.
+"Erase configuration file" erases the configuration file on SD card after confirmation.

+"Put configuration to EEPROM" writes the configuration into EEPROM (permanent memory of your microcontroller) followed by a CRC value.

+"Get configuration from EEPROM" reads the configuration from EEPROM only if the EEPROM data match the CRC value.
+This way, no corrupted data is read in case nothing is stored there yet.

+"Read configuration from stream" receives key-value pairs from a host computer.
+This way, the configuration can be transfered from a computer to the microcontroller.

 ### Firmware menu